rouzinho/SlowBoost/README.md

-# Iterative Boost in Cedar
+# Slow Boost in Cedar

 This Cedar plugin induce an iterative boost.
 At each time step, an increasing boost is produced until a certain threshold.
 The widget takes a node as input.
 So basically, a boost rises until it receives an activation from a node.